- Research Topics

 - Knowledge Transfer

 The IAP metal lidar system is designed for the observation of layers of metal atoms in the upper mesosphere and lower thermosphere (roughly 75-140 km).
 The lidar utilizes resonant backscatter of the metal atoms after emission of laser radiation from two separately tunable dye lasers.
-The dye lasers allow the easy change of the sounded metals.
-The metal lidar system complements the K lidar system by observation of density profiles of different metals like Fe, Ca, Ca+ and Na.
-Furthermore the dye lasers provide backscatter profiles at additional wavelengths for the examination of NLC.
+The dye laser allows the easy change of the sounded metals.
+The metal lidar system complements the K lidar system by observation of density profiles of different metals like Fe, Ca, Ca+, Na and Ni.
+Furthermore the dye laser provides backscatter profiles at additional wavelengths for the examination of NLC.

-The two dye lasers are simultaneously pumped, each by 50% of the energy of an excimer laser beam.
-The dye lasers can be combined at identical wavelengths to get largest backscatter from a single metal, or they are tuned to different wavelengths in order to observe two different metals simultaneously in a common volume.
-The dye lasers are tuned with 0.1 pm resolution, using either the atmospheric backscatter or the signal of a metal vapour cell in the lab as a wavelength reference.
+The dye laser is pumped by the energy of an excimer laser beam.
+It is tuned with 0.1 pm resolution, using either the atmospheric backscatter or the signal of a metal vapour cell in the lab as a wavelength reference.

-The dye lasers are built in the 1980ies, the excimer laser in 1999.
+The dye laser was built in the 1980ies, the excimer laser in 1999.
 The whole system is very rugged and has also been used during different field campaigns outside a laboratory.

 The metal lidar is actually not in routine operation but can easily be activated if appropriate science questions are upcoming.

 - M. Gerding, S. Daly und J. M. C. Plane, Lidar soundings of the mesospheric nickel layer using Ni(^3$F) and Ni($3D) transitions, Geophys.
 Res.
 Lett., 46, 408-415, doi:10.1029/2018GL080701, 2019.